NORAD And The UFO Smokescreen

 If researchers had more access to old NORAD and SPACECOM documents, many of these issues would be solvable.
 A good example of this frustrating roadblock has been our search for records created by the 1st Command and Control Squadron (1CACS).
 Only one record has ever been declassified and released.
 It is a three page “mission directive” titled “Air Force Space Command Mission Directive – Organization and Mission – Field”.
 Dated 1st of July, 1994, and coded “AFSPCMD 5-73010”, it describes the mission, organisation and responsibilities of 1CACS.
 The squadron was, until its reorganisation in 2001, organizationally subordinate to Air Force Space Command (AFSPC), but functionally supported the Cheyenne Mountain Complex (CMC), and hence, NORAD.
 They were responsible for tasking the Space Surveillance Network (SSN), and processing incoming space surveillance data.
 Vast records must have been created by 1CACS, but STRATCOM, who now are in administrative control of 1CACS records, cannot locate, other than the above mentioned document, a single record of this squadron.
 Page 1 of “AFSPCMD 5-73010” is imaged below.

-To date, the efforts of past researchers reveal little evidence that UFO’s are being detected and monitored in space by NORAD or the old SPACECOM.
+To date, the efforts of past researchers reveal little evidence that truly unidentifiable UFO’s are being detected and monitored in space by NORAD, or were by the old SPACECOM.
 This doesn’t mean that it hasn’t happened.
-The topic would be highly classified.
+The issue would be highly classified.
 In my next entry into this series I will highlight current work being done by myself, and my colleague David Charmichael, to obtain more information on this intriguing matter.
 We have seen, I can happily say, that some records have been released to us after years of complex FOI work and appeal actions.